 To change the default zoom level:

-- Click Edit on the Map Block.
+- Click Edit or the pencil icon on the Map Block.

 - Use the method above to zoom to your desired level or, if you're on a Mac, use two-finger trackpad scrolling to zoom in and out.